NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

     <a href="https://ngawest2.berkeley.edu/" target="_blank">PEER Ground Motion Database</a>

 * Press **Select Records** when ready, which will connect the PEER NGA West Ground Motion Database.
-You could use your account and password to login.
-If you don’t have the account, you can easily sign up at |PEER Ground Motion Database|.
+You could use your account and password to log in.
+If you don’t have an account, you can easily sign up at |PEER Ground Motion Database|.
 The list of selected ground motions and their scaling factors are displayed in the table.
 The coverage of IMs of the selected ground motions will be displayed in the right-hand side panel as below.

       .. figure:: figures/EE09_EVT3.png
          :name: UQ inputs